-We continue to receive excellent feedback on the impact of our courses, conferences, network meetings, school-based support and our Schools Direct Initial Teacher Education (ITE previously ITT) programme.
+We continue to receive excellent feedback on the impact of our courses, conferences, network meetings, school-based support and our School Direct Initial Teacher Education (ITTE previously ITT) programme.

 1. An ethical basis and shared sense of moral purpose